Muscle Beach Party: Reception

 John L. Scott of the Los Angeles Times called it "a romantic, slightly satirical film comedy with songs which should prove popular with members of the two younger sets it concerns — surfers and musclemen — and with oldsters who don't mind the juvenile antics."

 Variety wrote that "the novelty of surfing has worn off, leaving in its wake little more than a conventional teenage-geared romantic farce with songs ...
 Whenever the story bogs down, which it does quite often, someone runs into camera range and yells, 'surf's up!'
 This is followed by a series of cuts of surfers in action.
 It's all very mechanical."

 The Monthly Film Bulletin stated, "Indifferently scripted, and lacking the brightening presence of Dorothy Malone and Bob Cummings, this is an excruciatingly unfunny and unattractive sequel to Beach Party.
 William Asher's direction remains quite bright, but that is about all that can be said for the film."

+Filmink argued the movie "feels short of a story strand or two" and was "a surprisingly gloomy film with a (relatively) lot of angst... the most serious of the series (maybe Frankie Avalon asked for the chance to ACT or something?)."

 The Golden Laurel, which had no ceremony but published its award results in the trade magazine Motion Picture Exhibitor from 1958 to 1971, nominated Annette Funicello for "Best Female Musical Performance" for this film in 1965.

 The film was banned in Burma, along with Ski Party, Bikini Beach and Beach Blanket Bingo.